BUYING A PROPERTY IN THE TURKISH REPUBLIC OF NORTHERN CYPRUS (TRNC)

-The Tax Office requires a copy of the Contract of Sale to be presented prior to transfer of title.
+The Tax Office requires a copy of the Contract of Sale to be presented prior to the transfer of title.
 It will then calculate the Capital Gains Tax based on the basis of the assessed value of the property and is currently 4%.

-The Tax Office requires a copy of the Contract of Sale to be presented prior to transfer of title.
+The Tax Office requires a copy of the Contract of Sale to be presented prior to the transfer of title.
 It will then calculate the VAT based on the Contract value of the property and is currently 5%.

 The payment of VAT depends on whether or not the transaction is subject to VAT.

-This depends of whether the Vendor (the person who has title to the property not simply contractual ownership or possession of the property) is deemed by the Tax Office to be a “Professional Vendor” (i.e. whether the transaction is of a commercial nature or for profit).
+This depends on whether the Vendor (the person who has title to the property not simply contractual ownership or possession of the property) is deemed by the Tax Office to be a “Professional Vendor” (i.e. whether the transaction is of a commercial nature or for profit).
 If the Vendor is deemed to be a Professional Vendor, the transaction will not be subject to VAT.

-Transfer Fees payable to the Land Registry Office just before transfer of title takes place is usually paid by the purchaser and has currently been reduced from 6% to 3% of the property assessed value.
+Transfer Fees payable to the Land Registry Office just before the transfer of title takes place is usually paid by the purchaser and has currently been reduced from 6% to 3% of the property assessed value.

 Stamp Duty which is payable to the Tax Office and is calculated on the contract value of the property.
-Generally Stamp Duty is payable by the Purchaser, although this can always be varied by the parties by an express clause in the Contract of Sale.
+Generally, Stamp Duty is payable by the Purchaser, although this can always be varied by the parties by an express clause in the Contract of Sale.

 All Contract of Sale must be registered at the District Land Office within 21 days of being signed and it is now compulsory for the Stamp Duty to be paid at the rate of 0.5% before registration can take place.